top of page

 DISPLACEMENT

-Over the last 10 years there has been an increase in displacement across the globe, due to a wide range of issues and countries.
+Over the last 10 years there has been an increase in displacement across the globe, due to a wide range of issues, both climate and humanitarian in nature.

 Current Displacement Trends_ rising displacement in the past decade.png